AdobeDocs/photoshop-api-docs/README.md

 ### Example 2: Using /documentOperations to edit TextLayer(s)

-The `/documentOperations` API can primarily be used to make layer and/or document level edits to your PSD and then generate new renditions with the changes.
-You can pass in a flat array of only the layers that you wish to act upon, in the `options.layers` argument of the request body.
-The layer name (or the layer id) will be used by the service to identify the correct layer to operation upon in your PSD.
-Please refer to the [The add, edit and delete objects](#the-add-edit-and-delete-objects) section for more information on how to apply these operations on a layer.

 This example section will provide information and samples to demonstrate the use of `/documentOperations` API to work with Text Layers in particular.
+Please refer to the [The add, edit and delete objects](#the-add-edit-and-delete-objects) section for more information on how to apply these operations on a text layer.

 #### Sample 2.1: Making a text layer edit